 Companies changed the way they did business to stay afloat or exploit new opportunities and this meant compliance had to move in sync.
 Shirley gives an example of such exceptions made during the pandemic.
 “Supply chains were disrupted, your usual suppliers may have run out of stock and you urgently had to source it from elsewhere from previously unused vendors.
 It may have been necessary to take action such as abbreviating the due diligence process or relaxing other control measures, especially in essential services business lines.”

-But Shirley warns that savvy compliance functions will be going back to review those transactions where concessions were made to see if there are any checks and balances that could have since been completed and ensured all relevant documentation explaining those judgments is readily retrievable and comprehensive.
+But Shirley warns that savvy compliance functions will be going back to review those transactions where concessions were made to see if there are any checks and balances that could have since been completed and ensure all relevant documentation explaining those judgments is readily retrievable and comprehensive.
 “Tie up any loose ends that may have been left open during emergency circumstances,” she says.

 We wrote an article over the summer urging companies to brace for a wave of lawsuits as a by-product of the already significant disruption caused by COVID-19.
 In the UK a grave warning came from Matthew Taylor, interim director of labor market enforcement and chief of The RSA, who said in late July that the pandemic was putting pressure on companies to cut corners regarding employee safety and wellbeing in a bid to stay in business.